 Initial signs were encouraging as the club comfortably won its section of the regionalised Segunda, but missed out on promotion to the top division in a very tight play-off group.
 The 1940-41 season saw the club finish third and miss out on the play-offs.
 The club’s name was not popular amongst either the dominant ex-Gimnástico’s or the smaller ex-Levante fans, so in 1941 a compromise was found.
 The club would in future be called Levante Unión Deportiva, but play in Gimnástico’s traditional colours of blue and red striped shirts.
 The first season under this new branding saw the club finish eighth and fall into the Tercera.

 The next decade and a half saw Levante’s fortunes fluctuate and the club spent equal amounts of time in the Tercera and La Segunda.
 Then in the late 1950’s Levante started to look like serious challengers for a place in La Primera.
-Second place was achieved in 1958-59, but the play-offs cost the club dearly once again as Las Palmas ran out 3-1 winners on aggregate.
+Second place was achieved in 1958-59, but the play-offs cost the club dearly once again as UD Las Palmas ran out 3-1 winners on aggregate.
 Three consecutive sixth place finishes followed, before Levante gained a further runners-up spot in 1962-63.
 This time however, the play-offs were successfully navigated with a 4-1 aggregate win over Deportivo La Coruna.
 The club’s debut season in La Primera was solid if unspectacular, with a tenth place finish.
 The following 1964-65 was a struggle however and despite a 5-1 win over Barcelona and a 2-1 victory over Valencia, the club finished fourteenth and faced CD Malaga in a relegation/promotion play-off.
 Malaga won 4-2 at La Rosaleda and sealed promotion with a goalless draw at Vallejo.
 The two season stay in the top flight had highlighted two important factors.
 Levante could attract decent attendances and the Camp de Vallejo was hopelessly outdated, even by 1960’s standards.
-Two reasonable seasons in La Segunda followed, before the club bid farewell to the Vallejo with relegation to the Tercera.
+Two reasonable seasons in La Segunda followed, before the club bid farewell to Vallejo on 28 April 1968.
+A 1-0 victory over CD Tenerife was not enough to avoid relegation to the Tercera.

 The site of the old Camp de Vallejo was sold for housing and work started on a new stadium to the north of the city in 1968.
 Levante moved in with rivals Valencia for the 1968-69 season, but couldn’t escape the grips of the Tercera and was firmly entrenched in the third division when the new stadium opened on 9 September 1969 with a friendly against their cross-city rivals.